-Section II begins by describing the growth in pay during the considered period and then proceeds to examine the extent to which the pay growth can be explained by changes in firm size, performance, and industry mix.
+Section II begins by describing the growth in pay during the considered period and then proceeds to examine the extent to which the pay growth can be explained by changes in firm size, performance and industry mix.
 We find that compensation has grown by far more than could be explained by such changes.
 Had the relation of compensation to these attributes remained the same, mean compensation in 2003 would have been only about half of its actual size.
-During the period under investigation, the relation between pay and firm size and performance has changed, with pay at the end of the period being considerably higher for companies of a given size, performance, and industry classification.
+During the period under investigation, the relation between pay and firm size and performance has changed, with pay at the end of the period being considerably higher for companies of a given size, performance and industry classification.

 Section III examines the growth of equity-based compensation during 1993-2003.
-The fraction of equity-based compensation has grown across the board-in large firms, mid-size firms, and small firms, as well as in both new-economy and old-economy firms.
-Although the fraction of non-equity (cash) compensation to total compensation has declined during this period, the amounts spent on cash compensation have not declined, but rather increased.
-Furthermore, cash compensation has grown somewhat more than could be explained by the changes in size, performance, and industry mix during the considered period.
+The fraction of equity-based compensation has grown across the board-in large firms, mid-size firms and small firms, as well as in both new economy and old economy firms.
+Although the fraction of non-equity (cash) compensation to total compensation has declined during this period, the amounts spent on cash compensation have not declined but rather increased.
+Furthermore, cash compensation has grown somewhat more than could be explained by the changes in size, performance and industry mix during the considered period.

 Section IV examines the changes in the economic significance of executive pay.
 We find that executive pay has been economically meaningful.
-The aggregate compensation paid by public firms to top-five executives during the period 1993-2003 added up to about \$350 billion.
-This aggregate top-five compensation accounted for 6.6 per cent of the aggregate earnings (net income) of these firms during the period under consideration.
-Furthermore, the economic significance of executive pay has increased during this period.
-The aggregate compensation paid by public firms to their top-five executives was 9.8 per cent of the aggregate earnings of these firms during 2001-3, up from 5 per cent during 1993-5.
+The aggregate compensation paid by public firms to top-five executives during the period 1993-2003 added up to about \$290 billion, accounting for about 6.0% of the aggregate net income of these firms during the period.
+Furthermore, the economic significance of executive pay has increased during the period under consideration.
+The aggregate compensation paid by public firms to their top-five executives was about 10.3% of the aggregate net income of these firms during 2001-2003, up from about 4.8% during 1993-1995.

 Section V discusses how the growth of executive pay could be explained.
-We discuss this question both from the perspective of the arm's-length bargaining model of executive compensation and from the perspective of the managerial-power model.
+We discuss this question both from the perspective of the arm's length bargaining model of executive compensation and from the perspective of the managerial power model.
 We discuss and evaluate alternative explanations.

-We do not find that, by itself, the increase in executive-pay levels can resolve the debate on the extent to which executive pay is shaped by managers' influence on boards.
+We do not find that, by itself, the increase in executive pay levels can resolve the debate on the extent to which executive pay is shaped by managers' influence on boards.
 Our findings, however, highlight the importance of this debate.